Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        permits the end client to compute the end-to-end latency or the encoding plus distribution latency.

-       ISSUE: Encoder vendors are particularly requested to review clause 20.

    21. In case the input to the ingest source is MPEG-2 TS based, the ingest source is responsible for converting the presentation timestamps and program clock reference (PCR) to a timeline suitable for [[!MPEGDASH]]